 Evidencing the inner

-Our work around ‘evidencing the inner’ is primarily aimed at funders, academics, and practitioners and organisations seeking to provide evidence of particular inner-led approaches.
+Our work around ‘evidencing the inner’ is primarily aimed at funders, academics, practitioners and organisations seeking to provide evidence of particular inner-led approaches.
 Measuring such impact brings a wealth of creative tensions and opportunities.

 Often the impact of inner approaches is most painfully evident by the absence of tools and capacities in contemporary Western society that support us to navigate the fear and other uncomfortable feelings and emotions that arise in the face of uncertainty - and the increasingly turbulent times we are facing.